ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Appendix
 ========

-The accompanying Jupyter Notebook used to generate the diagrams and plots can be found `here </listings/vae/variational_autoencoder.ipynb.html>`_.
+* The `accompanying Jupyter Notebook`_ used to generate the diagrams and plots in this post.

-The fully executable code is reproduced below for completeness.
+The fully runnable code is produced below for completeness:

 .. listing:: vae/variational_autoencoder_improved.py python

+.. _accompanying Jupyter Notebook: /listings/vae/variational_autoencoder.ipynb.html

 Number of Monte Carlo samples
 -----------------------------